 - Excessive damage to the property or rental unit, even if you retain the security deposit

 - Engaging in illegal activities while on their rented premises

 - Failing to adhere to the terms of the lease agreement (for instance, making illegal alterations to the unit or subletting the unit without the landlord’s permission)

-  - Failing to move out after the lease has expired
+- Failing to move out of the rental unit after the lease has expired

 - Causing significant disturbance to other tenants or neighbors

-  The next step in the eviction process is serving the tenant with an eviction notice.
-An eviction notice serves two important functions: one, it shows the violation the tenant has committed, and two, it shows the time the tenant has to rectify it.
+The next step in the eviction process is for landlords to the tenant with a written notice or North Dakota eviction notice.
+This serves two important functions: one, it shows the violation the tenant has committed, and two, it shows the time the tenant has to rectify it.